bitcraze/crazyflie-clients-python/README.md

 cfzmq
 ```

-**NOTE:** To use Crazyradio you will have to [install the drivers](https://wiki.bitcraze.io/doc:crazyradio:install_windows_zadig)
+**NOTE:** To use Crazyradio you will have to [install the drivers](https://wiki.bitcraze.io/misc:usbwindows)

 ### Working on the client with PyCharm

 Pycharm is an IDE for python.
-Any IDE or development environment will work for the Crazyflie client.
-The key here is to use the miniconda python interpreter from the environment created earlier, this can be applied to other development environment.

-To work on the Crazyflie firmware with Pycharm, install pycharm comunity edition and open the Crazyflie client folder in it.
-Then:
+Any Python IDE or development environment will work for the Crazyflie client.
+To work on the Crazyflie firmware with Pycharm, install pycharm community edition and open the Crazyflie client folder in it.
+Pycharm will automatically detect the python installation.

- - Go to file>settings
- - Go to "Project: crazyflie-clients-python" > Project interpreter
- - Press the cog on the top right, beside "Project interpreter" and click "add local"
- - Locate the interpreter under \<miniconda_root\>\env\cfclient\python.exe (for example C:\Miniconda3\envs\cfclient\python.exe, see [screenshoot](https://wiki.bitcraze.io/_media/doc:crazyflie:client:pycfclient:cfclient_pycharm_windows_miniconda.png?t=1483971038&w=500&h=358&tok=9e4a0c))
- - Validate with OK two times
- - Open the bin/cfclient file in the pycharm editor and then "Run>Run 'cfclient'" will start the client
+To run the client, open and run the file ```bin/cfclient```.

 You are now able to edit and debug the python code. you can edit the .ui files for the GUI with QtCreator.
 You can the Qt development kit from the [Qt website](https://www.qt.io/download-open-source/) and open the .ui files in QtCreator.